HeySkidee/practice/README.md

 # [Talk is cheap](https://github.com/HeySkidee/idc/blob/main/fuck%20it.md)

 Talk less, do more.
-There is no point of talking
+There is no point of talking.

-People are insecure. they do good posts on ig to make them feel that they are doing something, are better.
+People are insecure. they do good posts, stories on ig to make them feel that they are doing something and are better.

-Like I was posting beats on ig, yt to make myself feel that I was doing something coz in reality I was insecure.
+Like I was posting beats on ig, yt to make myself feel that I was doing something coz in reality I was insecure and had nothing solid to show.

-My insecurities: Coding skills, english.
+My insecurities: Coding skills, english and looks.